 We’ll start with the basics: what coding is, what it means to be a coder, and how to become one, even if you’ve never touched a piece of code before.
 Let’s get started.

 What is Coding Exactly?

 At the most basic level, coders can:

-- Writing code that a machine can understand
+- Write code that computers or other machines can understand

-- Having basic working knowledge of programming languages but not necessarily having knowledge of software tools
+- Have and use basic working knowledge of various programming languages (without necessarily having knowledge of software tools)

 - Creating the machine that can digest and understand code

-- Having deep working knowledge of programming languages and the tools that implement them
+- Having deep working knowledge of various programming languages and the tools to implement them

 - More advanced projects, tools, and syntax

 It’s possible to learn how to code and become a coder without going on to become a programmer.
 It’s impossible, however, to become a programmer without first being a coder.